 Who does FEA benefit?

-Students!
-FEA provides Alaska Native K-12 students the
+- Students! - FEA provides Alaska Native K-12 students

-Teachers!
-FEA offers teachers the opportunity to become
+- Teachers! - FEA offers teachers the opportunity to

 encouraging Native K-12 students in becoming educators.